mateo-vm/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic Tac Toe

-Tic Tac Toe game
+This is a basic Tic Tac Toe game developed on Python.
+It is possible to play against an IA or against a second player.